Pesopes/bubble_bounce/README.md

 - You can scroll/pinch to zoom in and out the board.
 This is useful for making fully charged shots in some situations.
 - The require bounce option is not actually implemented and does nothing.
+- To cancel the current shot let go inside the bubble you are aiming.